 5. Advanced Hair Loss - Donor Management

 Genetic hair loss occurs as a process in several cycles and various intensities over many years.
 Patients, who are suffering from hair loss at an early age and willing to undergo a hair transplant necessarily need to be aware that hair loss will proceed with further aging.

 Younger patients who are deciding against medication often risk the final success of a hair transplant.
 The HLC empathically recommends medication against hair loss (e.g. Rogaine, Finasteride) at younger ages to stop the process of hair loss.
-A professional donor management will then help to explore the resources for future hair transplants.
-Those who do not follow the recommendation will risk to fail for a repair as it may only help to limit the damage, but no longer meet the patient´s genuine expectations.
+Professional donor management will then help to explore the resources for future hair transplants.
+Those who do not follow the recommendation will risk failing for a repair as it may only help to limit the damage but no longer meet the patient´s genuine expectations.

-6. Miniaturization in hair transplant and transection – When transplanted hair are falling out
+6. Miniaturization in hair transplant and transaction – When transplanted hair are falling out

 Patients having undergone a hair transplant via motorized punch (robotic extraction / automated hair transplant) often opt for a repair at the HLC as the results appear to be very unsatisfactory.
 Our experienced medical staff has observed a number of patients whose transplanted hair (grafts) are starting to get thinner and miniaturize over a certain period.

 Some of the transplanted grafts even start to fall out lately for no reason.
 This regularly happens with patients having undergone a hair transplant at low-cost providers.
 In particular, the opted number of hair follicles does not correspond to the result is visible on the balding area.

 Since these effects are regularly seen among patients from clinics with bargain-offers involving the use of micromotors it is likely to be assumed that the transaction rate must be very high.
 The risk of transecting hair follicles becomes all the greater when higher extraction rates (mega-sessions) are being performed within a shorter period of time.